Despite their popularity, roses have long been considered one of the higher-maintenance plants out there.

 Rose Mosaic Virus

-Rose mosaic virus is caused by several different virii, this disease is most often transmitted by aphids, which unwittingly carry viral loads from one plant to another.
+Several different viruses cause the rose mosaic virus, which is most often transmitted by aphids, which unwittingly carry viral loads from one plant to another.

-It’s also known by the names apple mosaic virus and prunus necrotic ringspot.
+It’s also known as apple mosaic virus and prunus necrotic ringspot.

 The main visible symptom is a jagged or mosaic pattern of yellow and green on the infected leaves.